dafvid/timescaleproxy/README.md

 As the Telegraf plugin for TimescaleDB is ~[pending](https://github.com/influxdata/telegraf/pull/3428)~ [pending](https://github.com/influxdata/telegraf/pull/8651) for being included in the Telegraf codebase.
 I saw the need for a workaround using a HTTP-proxy that recieves metrics in JSON and writes them to the TimescaleDB.

-I'm looking at the [plugin](https://github.com/svenklemm/telegraf/tree/postgres/plugins/outputs/postgresql) but instead of a general PostgreSQL output it outputs only to TimescaleDB.
+It's inspired by the [plugin](https://github.com/svenklemm/telegraf/tree/postgres/plugins/outputs/postgresql) but instead of a general PostgreSQL output it outputs only to TimescaleDB.

 Security is non-existant at the moment so this should only be used far away from the internetz.
 I'd recommend either behind a secured nginx reverse proxy or over a [wireguard](https://www.wireguard.com) interface.